pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ## <a id="using-git-ops"></a> Using a Git-Ops style configuration for deploying a set of managed accelerators

-To enable a Git-Ops style of managing resources used for deploying accelerators, there is a new set of properties for the App Accelerator configuration.
+To enable a Git-Ops style of managing resources used for deploying accelerators, there is a new set of properties for the Application Accelerator configuration.
 The resources are managed using a Carvel kapp-controller App in the `accelerator-system` namespace that watches a Git repository containing the manifests for the accelerators.
 This means that you can make changes to the manifests, or to the accelerators they point to, and the changes are reconciled and reflected in the